 - How Do You Use My Personal Data?

-Under the Data Protection Legislation, wemust always have a lawful basis for using personal data which comprises legitimate interests in securing sales, sending quotations and further information or communications, processing payments, remarketing.
-Examples of how we use your personal data include (a) registering you on Our Site, (b) providing and managing your Account (if any), (c) providing and managing your access to Our Site, (d) personalising and improving your experience on Our Site, (e) administering Our Site and our business, (f) communicating with you, (g) Supplying our services and products to you, (h) managing payments for our services and products, (i) supplying you with information that you have opted in to receive such as newsletters (j) remarketing via social media campaigns.
+Under the Data Protection Legislation, w emust always have a lawful basis for using personal data which comprises legitimate interests in securing sales, sending quotations and further information or communications, processing payments, re-marketing.
+Examples of how we use your personal data include (a) registering you on our website, (b) providing and managing your Account (if any), (c) providing and managing your access to our website, (d) personalising and improving your experience on our website, (e) administering Our Site and our business, (f) communicating with you, (g) Supplying our services and products to you, (h) managing payments for our services and products, (i) supplying you with information that you have opted in to receive such as newsletters (j) re-marketing via social media campaigns.

 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the Data Protection Legislation and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.

-Third Parties whose content appears on Our Site may use third-party Cookies, as detailed below in Part 14.
+Third Parties whose content appears on our website may use third-party Cookies, as detailed below in Part 14.
 Please refer to Part 14 for more information on controlling cookies.
 Please note that we not control the activities of such third parties, nor the data that they collect and use themselves, and we advise you to check the privacy policies of any such third parties.

 We will only use your personal data for the purpose(s) for which it was originally collected unless we reasonably believe that another purpose is compatible with that or those original purpose(s) and need to use your personal data for that purpose.
 If we do use your personal data in this way and you wish usto explain how the new purpose is compatible with the original, please contact us using the details in Part 15.